 Alyse is an experienced commercial lawyer, having spent several years at two international, top-tier law firms (Herbert Smith Freehills and White & Case) and currently manages the Corporate Team at the Office of the General Counsel of the Department of Premier and Cabinet, Victoria.
 She has a long standing commitment to volunteer and community based initiatives, including with Justice Connect and Bridges Across Borders Southeast Asia Community Legal Education Initiative.
 She received her Master of Laws from Melbourne University (graduated with First Class Honours) in 2017 and also has a Bachelor of Laws and a Bachelor of Science from La Trobe University.
 Alyse’s previous board experience includes several years on the board of a not-for-profit organisation providing community members with access to specialist training and equipment for community and personal home and garden improvement projects.

 Sam is a proven leader in designing and delivering international development initiatives, with a focus on innovation, partnership and action learning.
 Sam has considerable experience in the areas of public policy, institutional change and collaborative governance, where he has worked with more than ten countries in the Asia Pacific region to advise on complex issues associated with climate change, sustainable development and natural resource management.
-Sam is Program Manager for the Griffith University Climate Change Response Program.
+Sam is Head of Practice - Climate Action and Executive Director of The Climate Ready Initiative at Griffith University.
 In this role he leads a number of partnership initiatives with government (federal, state, regional and local), private companies, development partners and communities to support effective climate change adaptation and risk management.
-Above all, Sam is committed to just and equitable development and the need to protect the condition of our environment given its important function in human health, wellbeing and livelihood.
+Sam is committed to just and equitable development and the need to protect the condition of our environment, given its important function in human health, wellbeing and livelihood.